 The biggest issue in Taghazout was all of the building and construction work going on everywhere.
 Hotels are cropping up left, right and centre along the beach nearer the town.
 And unfortunately, at the time of our visit, it meant dust everywhere and lots of noise.

 To be honest, I feel a bit sad that I hadn’t visited Tagahzout earlier.
 These huge hotels along the beach will change the hippy surf town forever.
 However, that being said, the main area of Taghazout is still quaint and ultra chilled.
 We still enjoyed a wonderful few days there, so read on for my guide to Taghazout, including where to stay, where to eat and what to do, including visiting Paradise Valley.

-Paradise Valley is a 45 minute drive from Taghazout and makes for a lovely day trip.
-So I thought it made sense to include in this blog post guide to Taghazout, although you could visit Paradise Valley from Agadir too.
+Paradise Valley is a 45 minute drive from the village Taghazout and therefore makes for a lovely day trip from Taghazout.
+So I thought it made sense to include in this blog post guide , although you could visit Paradise Valley as a day trip from Agadir too.

 How to get to Taghazout

 The nearest main town and airport to Taghazout is Agadir.
 The easiest option is to charter a taxi for the 40 min – 1hr drive to Taghazout from Agadir.
 It should cost about 200 dirham (£16) and is by far the most convenient transport method.
 There are no trains in this area, and buses are irregular.

 However, you can also travel south from Essaouira, a beautiful and colourful town further up the coast.
 It’s around a 2.5 journey which we did by grand-taxi.
 Another option is to drive from Marrakech to Taghazout, which takes around 3.5 hours.